michielgrotenhuis/docs/docs/account/password-reset.md

 ## Secure Password Guidelines

-When creating a new password for your eCommerce admin account, following these guidelines will help ensure your store remains secure:
+When creating a new password for your Online Store admin account, following these guidelines will help ensure your store remains secure:

 ### Strong Password Characteristics